-Late Monday night, Italy’s new prime minister, Matteo Renzi, won a confidence vote in the Senate, clearing his first parliamentary hurdle.
+Late Monday night, Italy’s new prime minister, Matteo Renzi, cleared his first parliamentary hurdle by winning a confidence vote in the Senate.

-The outgoing mayor of Florenco succeeds Enrico Letta who resigned earlier this month under pressure from Renzi and other members of his Democratic Party.
+The outgoing mayor of Florenco succeeds Enrico Letta, who resigned earlier this month under pressure from Renzi and his supporters in the Democratic Party.

-The handover did come with a partial cabinet reshuffle.
-Half the ministers are now women while Alfano is no longer deputy prime minister.
+The handover came with a partial cabinet reshuffle.
+Half the ministers are now women while Angelino Alfano, the leader of the junior center-right party, is no longer deputy prime minister.

 The Senate voted for the new government by a majority of thirty, a lower margin than the one Letta enjoyed.

-Inside the ruling coalition, there was some discontent as well.
-Giuseppe Civati, a representative of the leftist minority who had challenged Renzi in a Democratic Party leadership contest last year, announced a strong internal opposition.
-Former deputy economy minister Stefano Fassina criticized the cabinet reshuffle and argued against Renzi’s plans for deeper spending cuts.
+Giuseppe Civati, a leftist who challenged Renzi in the Democratic primary last year, announced a strong internal opposition.
+Former deputy economy minister Stefano Fassina criticized the cabinet reshuffle and cautioned Renzi against deeper spending cuts.

-The premier told senators he would immediately focus on lowering Italy’s labor costs by cutting payroll taxes in order reduce unemployment — which stood at 12.7 percent in December.
+The premier told senators he would immediately focus on lowering Italy’s labor costs by cutting payroll taxes.
+The aim is to reduce unemployment, which stood at 12.7 percent in December.

-Estimates are vague, but according to the party’s economic chief, the measure will be worth €10 billion, much less than the expected 10 percent cut.
+Estimates are vague, but, according to the party’s economic chief, the measure will be worth around €10 billion, much less than the expected 10-percent cut.

-Without a clear economic program from the new administration, though, it is difficult to tell whether his views will clash with Renzi’s.
+Without a clear economic program from the new administration, though, it is difficult to tell if his views will clash with Renzi’s.

-A major change also occurred in the Ministry of Foreign Affairs where Emma Bonino, the leader of the libertarian Italian Radicals who enjoyed a sound international reputation, was replaced by Federica Mogherini, formerly in charge of European and foreign affairs for the Partito Democratico.
+A major change also occurred in the Ministry of Foreign Affairs, where Emma Bonino, the leader of the libertarian Italian Radicals, was replaced by Federica Mogherini, formerly in charge of European and foreign policy for the Democratic Party.